iamjg99/MovieTracker/README.md

 ## Testing on your web

 You can click [here](https://cine-the-guide-movie.vercel.app/) to check the app runnnig on web.
 If you want to use the app as PWA, go to settings browser on your phone and download it.

-## Contributing

-Any bug reports, feature requests and other contributions are more than welcome! <br/>
-Whenever possible, please make a pull request with the implementation instead of just requesting it.

-If the feature is big, open an issue first for discussion.

 ## Running locally